 The National Centre for Circus Arts has a strong tradition of providing student care and support services and commit considerable resources to this purpose.
 Many students who are embarking on a course will be living away from home or abroad for the first time and may face a number of challenges during their training.
 We aim to provide the necessary services to help all students overcome these and ensure that the highest level of individual care is offered.

 Learning Support – support and assessment for students who have a Specific Learning Differences and support for students whose second language is English.
 All students have access to support for assignments.

 The Leverhulme Hardship Grant Fund – supported by the Leverhulme Trust which awards grants to students on our Foundation Degree and BA (Hons) Degree in Circus Arts in order to try and help students in exceptional financial hardship who might not otherwise be able to afford to continue their studies.

 Specific Learning Differences

 All students entering a course of Higher Education at the National Centre for Circus Arts will be assessed for dyslexia and dyspraxia.
-If you know that you are dyslexic or have another Specific Learning Difficulty, we strongly encourage you to let us know as soon as possible.
+If you know that you are dyslexic or have another Specific Learning Difference, we strongly encourage you to let us know as soon as possible.
 This will help us develop a Learning Support Agreement.
 This is an agreement that is developed between the school and the student to identify any support needs.
 After obtaining your consent this information will be passed on to the relevant administrative and teaching staff in a confidential manner.